-ST Math meets WWC and ESSA Tier 2 requirements:
+ST Math meets WWC quasi-experiment and ESSA Tier 2 requirements:

 Third-Party Validation of ST Math Quasi-Experimental Study, read more below